Updated February 2020

 Wollaton Historical and Conservation Society

-Please scroll down for list of dates and events
+Please scroll down for details.

 4th Wednesday of the month September to April (not December)

 7.30pm at St Leonard's Community Centre, Bramcote Lane, Wollaton (opposite the library)